Best Practice

 • Ideal for sites with irregular topography

-• Plan for working width of farm equipment
+• Plan for the working width of farm equipment

 • Must be maintained to limit buildup of sediment and debris